 • detrite: erosion (e.g. detrition)

-• di: two, double, twice, twofold; apart, asunder(e.g. direct, divergence, diploma, dielectric)
+• di: two, double, twice, twofold; apart, asunder(e.g. direct, divergence, diploma, dielectric, diverse, divorce)

 • From Greek, cognate with bi-, meaning “two, twice”